Right Arrow

 Can video AI really minimize false alarms in outdoor environments?

 Yes.
 Modern video AI uses deep learning to better distinguish between genuine security events (people, vehicles) and environmental noise (rain, snow, shaking trees).
-Actual accuracy depends on the environment and setup, and effective tuning can significantly minimize false alarm fatigue for security teams.
+Actual accuracy depends on the environment and setup, and effective tuning can significantly reduce false alarm fatigue for security teams.

 About the author